Healthy Homes Assessment Brown Owl

 Brown Owl Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about what’s inside the building it is also about the outside.
-You must make sure there is somewhere for surface, rain and ground water to go and to prevent it from getting inside.
-When it is about damp and water, it’s often those things that you aren’t aware of that can become a big problem and cause the property to suffer and harming the tenant’s well-being.
+Keeping your rental property safe from the effects of moisture isn’t just a matter of what’s inside the building It’s about having to make sure there is somewhere for surface or ground water, and stop it from coming inside.
+When it is about damp and water, it’s typically the things you don’t notice that could become a major issue that can cause damage to your investment and affecting your tenant’s well-being.

-Properties that are rented must be equipped with efficient drainage to get rid of storm water, surface water and ground water, including an appropriate runoff or outfall.
-Making sure that the water has a proper place to go, and also that it isn’t allowed to remain beneath buildings is an essential part of making sure your property is dry.
+Properties that are rented must have effective drainage to eliminate floodwaters, surface water, and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that the water has a proper place to go, and it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.

-In addition to an irrigation system to stop the ingress of moisture, if your rental has an enclosed gap between your flooring and ground, a ground water barrier must be constructed if it’s reasonably practicable to do so.
+In addition to a drainage system to avoid the ingress of moisture, if your apartment has an enclosed gap between your flooring and soil, a ground-water barrier must be installed if it’s reasonably practicable to do so.

-A ground moisture barrier is generally a polythene sheet laid over the ground, to block any moisture that is present in the ground from getting into the building.
-It also helps prevent from causing damage to the flooring insulation.
+An underground moisture barrier usually a polythene sheet laid over the ground to stop any moisture present in the ground from accumulating into the structure.
+It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection